'We're not racist', says Prince William after Meghan and Harry interview

 Asked by a reporter if the royal family was racist, William said: “We’re very much not a racist family.”

-In the two-hour show, Meghan also said the royals had ignored her pleas for help while she felt suicidal, while Harry said his father, heir-to-the-throne Prince Charles, had let him down and that he had felt trapped.
+In the two-hour show, nearly three years after their star-studded wedding in Windsor Castle, Meghan said the royals had ignored her pleas for help while she felt suicidal, while Harry said his father, heir-to-the-throne Prince Charles, had let him down and that he had felt trapped.

+Neither she nor Harry said who had made the remark, although Winfrey later clarified that Harry had said it was not the queen or her 99-year-old husband Philip, who has been in hospital for three weeks while the crisis unfolds.

+“That conversation, I’m never going to share,” Harry said during the interview.
+“But at the time, it was awkward.
+I was a bit shocked.”

-The statement added the issues of race were concerning and would be treated very seriously, but pointedly stated “some recollections may vary”.
+In the statement from the queen, the palace said issues of race were concerning and would be treated very seriously, but pointedly stated “some recollections may vary”.

-The Palace have said that it was a family matter that should be dealt with privately.
+The Palace has said that it was a family matter that should be dealt with privately.

-During the interview, Harry laid bare how distant he had come from the other members of his family, saying his father had stopped taking his calls at one point, and saying there was “space” in his relationship with William.
+During the interview, Harry also laid bare how distant he had become from the other members of his family, saying his father had stopped taking his calls at one point, and that there was “space” in his relationship with William.

 “Much will continue to be said about that ... as I said before, you know, I love William to bits, he’s my brother, we’ve been through hell together and we have a shared experience,” he said.
 “But we’re on different paths.”

-The interview was watched by 12.4 million viewers in Britain and 17.1 million in the United States.
+The interview, watched by 12.4 million viewers in Britain and 17.1 million in the United States, has proved divisive among the British public.

 Our Standards: The Thomson Reuters Trust Principles.